saltysystems/overworld/README.md

-Gremlin Game Server
+Saline Game Server
 =================================================
-Gremlin is a multiplayer game server powered by Erlang/OTP.
+Saline is a multiplayer game server powered by Erlang/OTP.
 The project is focused on building tools for the creation of persistent multiplayer worlds, including account management, database persistence, instances/sharding, NPCs, server-side scripting and more.

-The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many colorful and creative user-generated worlds built with platforms like BYOND and Neverwinter Nights.
+The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many amazing user-generated worlds built with platforms like BYOND and Neverwinter Nights.

-Gremlin is Free Software, licensed under the Affero General Public License v3.
+Saline is made available under the MIT license.

 Getting started